nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **API** : [`Storage.java`](https://github.com/AY2021S2-CS2103T-W15-2/tp/tree/master/src/main/java/seedu/address/storage/Storage.java)

 The `Storage` component,
-* can save `UserPref` objects in json format and read it back.
+* can save `UserPref` objects in JSON format and read it back.
-* can save the address book data in json format and read it back.
+* can save the address book data in JSON format and read it back.

 ### Common classes